Automage/Chess/README.md

 - Added a move() method which uses the process() placeholder method to update the piece's square location (update() must be used after to translate this change for the draw() method).
 - Improved askSquare() validation (stopped inputs such as 'eg' being validated [and all other instances where the first digit is {A-E} but the second character being disregarded])
 - Removed the array length validation for being 3 characters long (as all squares can be expressed with 2 characters) [Silly Mistake]

+Pre-Completion 1.4:
+- Created abstract method getPossibleSquares() in the Piece Superclass.
+Will be used to produce possible squares for each piece depending on their position on the board
+- So far the Pawn, King, and Knight class have overriden the getPossibleSquares method.
+Notice these pieces are the ones with limited movement capabilties, the next update will focus on the pieces with unlimited movement capabilties (i.e. Queen, Bishop and Rook)
+- -The getPossibleSquares() now takes parameters (x,y,type[black or white])
+- Updated the process() method with a basic validation that checks whether the inputted square matches a square from the possibleSquares array (obtained from the getPossibleSquares() method (in the move() method) from the respective Piece class)
+- Added a temporary monitor that outputs all the values of the possibleSquares array
+- Added the static method getSquareString() in order to convert an x and y value to a square string (e.g. x=2, y=3 becomes "C4").
+Used in the getPossibleSquare() method in each Piece class